risc-mi/cerebral-artery-segmentation/miua2024b/README.md

 ### Preparing the vessel segmentations

 Before running the registration method, the cerebral vessels need to be extracted from the fixed and moving images.
-This can be done using the segmentation method &#952;<sub>M</sub>, which we previously published in [repository](https://github.com/risc-mi/cerebral-artery-annotation).
+This can be done using the segmentation method &#952;<sub>M</sub>, which we previously published in our [repository](https://github.com/risc-mi/cerebral-artery-annotation).
 Please refer to the repository for details on how to use segmentation method.
 To exemplar segmentations for testing can be found in the folder `./resource`.

 ### Registering cerebral vessels